DrZubi/School_District_Analysis/README.md

 * Python 3.7.10
 * Jupyter Notebook

-Files Incldued sources:
+Files Included sources:
 * [school_complete.csv](Resources/school_complete.csv)
 * [students_complete.csv](Resources/students_complete.csv)

 ## Results

 * How is the district summary affected?
-The reassesment has proven that Thomas High School performance in all averages (math, reading, and overall) has decreased by a small margin (0.1% - 0.3%).
-This indicates that the ninth grade scores of Thomas High School were close to the school's average, and by removing the compromised scores, had minimal affect on the school's overall performance.
+The reassessment has proven that Thomas High School performance in all averages (math, reading, and overall) has decreased by a small margin (0.1% - 0.3%).
+This indicates that the ninth-grade scores of Thomas High School were close to the school's average, and by removing the compromised scores, had minimal effect on the school's overall performance.

 Original:
 <img src="Images/1.png">

-Reassesed:
+Reassessed:
 <img src="Images/2.png">